 If you’ve never heard of the Dry Tortugas National Park, you may want to take note.
-This hidden gem is full of amazing American history, stunning beaches, incredible snorkeling and scuba diving opportunities, and the third-largest reef system in the world.
+This hidden gem is full of impressive American history, stunning beaches, incredible snorkeling and scuba diving opportunities, and the world’s third-largest reef system.
 You will be wowed by the coral formations and rare birds on the island.
 And did I mention shipwrecks?

-Getting to the Dry Tortugas takes planning and time; it is the most remote National Park in the country.
+Getting to the Dry Tortugas takes planning and time; it is the country’s most remote National Park.
 The trip to and from is part of the fun when visiting this Florida Keys attraction.

 Let me help you plan your day and adventures to the Dry Tortugas and what you should do when you arrive.
 It is a trip you won’t want to miss!